Back to jobs

 • Research ways to leverage industry data to enhance current rating, new/current admitted filings, and provide guidance to underwriting

-• Develop complex analyses to our underwriting, operations, business development, product performance, and user experience.
+• Develop complex analyses of our underwriting, operations, business development, product performance, and user experience

 WE LOOK FOR TEAMMATES WHO HAVE: